In the guide

 If the name of the allergen appears in the ingredients list then you only need to emphasise the allergenic part of the ingredient - for example: 'Ingredients: Peanut Butter (Roasted Peanuts, Rapeseed Oil, Sugar, Palm Oil, Salt)'.

-If the allergen does not appear in the name of the ingredient you must specify the category of allergen in brackets immediately after the ingredient appears in the ingredients list; the category of allergen should be emphasised.
-To use a beef and ale pie as an example, the list should state 'Ingredients: Beef (35%), Beer (Barley)'.
+If the allergen does not appear in the name of the ingredient, you must specify the category of allergen in brackets immediately after the ingredient appears in the ingredients list.
+The category of allergen must be emphasised.
+To use a beef and ale pie as an example, the list must state 'Ingredients: Beef (35%), Beer (Barley)'.

 There is an exception to this.
 Cheese, butter, cream and milk are understood by the public to be a clear reference to milk, so the words cheese, butter, etc need to be emphasised but there is no need to add the category of allergen (milk) in brackets - for example, 'Ingredients: Cheese'.

-Where a named variety is specified (Wensleydale, Mozzarella, etc) you will need to add the category of allergen - for example, 'Ingredients: Mozzarella (Milk)'.
+Where a named variety is specified (Wensleydale, Mozzarella, etc) you must add the category of allergen - for example, 'Ingredients: Mozzarella (Milk)'.

 For more information on prepacked and PPDS foods, see 'Labelling of prepacked foods: general' and 'Labelling of prepacked-for-direct-sale foods'.